Glencore, Anglo American warned over dust level breaches at coal mines

 * Hong Kong customs officers seized HK$5.5 million worth of diamonds hidden in the glove compartment of a car bound for Shenzhen, China, in an anti-smuggling operation, the South China Morning Post reported.

-S&P Global Ratings and S&P Global Market Intelligence are both owned by S&P Global Inc.
+S&P Global Ratings and S&P Global Market Intelligence are owned by S&P Global Inc.

 The Daily Dose is updated as of 7 a.m.
-London time, and scans news sources published in Chinese, English, Indonesian, Malay, Portuguese, Russian, Spanish, Thai and Ukrainian.
+ET and scans news sources published in Chinese, English, Indonesian, Malay, Portuguese, Russian, Spanish, Thai and Ukrainian.
 Some external links may require a subscription.